Succession season 4: Development

 In June 2021, executive producer Georgia Pritchett commented that the series would not go beyond five seasons, and possibly would end after the fourth season.
 On October 26, 2021, HBO renewed the series for a fourth season.
-The season consists of ten episodes, an increase from the previous season.
+In December 2021, after season 3 had been completed and aired, Succession creator Jesse Armstrong met with executive producers and writers to discuss what shape future seasons would take.
+Armstrong contemplated splitting the story of season 4 into two separate seasons of six to eight episodes each.
+Instead, he opted to do "one last full-fat season rather than stretch it out".
+HBO was "generous" according to Armstrong in being open to more seasons of Succession if he were to take that route but Armstrong wanted to "do something a bit more muscular and complete, and go out sort of strong".
+Armstrong had been conscious of how the show might end since the development process on season 2 as "there's a promise in the title of Succession" that must be fulfilled in who will succeed Logan Roy at Waystar RoyCo.
+He "never thought this could go on forever".
 In an interview with The New Yorker on February 23, 2023, Armstrong confirmed that the series would conclude with the fourth season.
 He stated that while the season was not initially pitched as the series' last, "the decision to end solidified through the writing and even when we started filming: I said to the cast, 'I'm not a hundred percent sure, but I think this is it.'"
+The season consists of ten episodes, an increase from the previous season.

 Casting

 Alexander Skarsgård was promoted to the main cast for the season.

-All main cast members return from the previous season, with Hiam Abbass and Arian Moayed, who only appeared in a recurring capacity in the third season after being credited with main cast in the second season, are credited with the main cast in the episodes they appear in.
-Alexander Skarsgård, who previously starred in a recurring role, was promoted to the main cast for the season.
+All main cast members return from the previous season, with Hiam Abbass and Arian Moayed, who only appeared in a recurring capacity in the third season, are restored to the main cast in the episodes they appear in.
+Alexander Skarsgård, who featured in a recurring role in the previous season, was promoted to the main cast for the season, and is also credited for the episodes he appears in only.
 In January 2023, it was announced that Adam Godley, Annabeth Gish, Eili Harboe and Jóhannes Haukur Jóhannesson had been cast in the fourth season in a recurring capacity.
+Caitlin FitzGerald was set to return from season 2 as Tabitha Hayes.
+She was shown in season 4's promotional trailer but her planned appearance was cut in post-production editing.